IHTSDO/SNOMED-in-5-minutes/javascript-examples/README.md

 JavaScript Tutorial
 ===================

-This tutorial focuses in using JavaScript with a basic sigle-page HTML application to access SNOMED CT content from the IHTSDO Browser backend services.
+This tutorial focuses in using JavaScript with a basic sigle-page HTML application to access SNOMED CT content from the Snowstorm SNOMED CT Terminology Server.

 To access the application, clone the repository and open the javascript-examples/index.html page in a browser.